Why is Legal Writing so Difficult? Those in Law Wonder, How Can I Improve My Legal Writing Skills, and Quickly?

 Grammar

 The value of grammar in legal writing cannot be overstated.
-In fact, one commentator has discussed the value of the Core Grammar for Lawyers on-line platform to prepare students for their first year of law school.
-[10] Legal Writing Launch offers Core Grammar as part of its focus in ensuring that students know the fundamentals of grammar.
+In fact, one commentator has discussed the value of the Core Grammar for Lawyers online platform to prepare students for their first year of law school.
+[10] Legal Writing Launch offers Core Grammar as part of its focus on ensuring that students know the fundamentals of grammar.

 Here are a few of the problems that legal writers struggle with in grammar: